MENOPAUSE SKINCARE TIPS TO COMBAT DRYNESS & BOOST COLLAGEN

-Oestrogen production peaks around 30 years of age, although most women won’t notice symptoms of reduced oestrogen in perimenopause (changes in cycle length and flow) until their 40s, around 10 years prior to menopause (the point at which menstrual bleeding has ceased for 1 year).
-With ever-increasing life expectancy, women can spend up to 1/3 of their life in post-menopause, dealing with the impact that declining oestrogen levels have on their overall health.
+Oestrogen production peaks around age 30, but many women won’t notice the symptoms of reduced oestrogen in perimenopause (changes in cycle length and flow) until their 40s, around 10 years prior to menopause (the point at which menstrual bleeding has ceased for 1 year).until perimenopause.
+With life expectancy increasing, women can now spend up to one-third of their lives in post-menopause, managing the lasting impact of declining oestrogen levels on their health, including their skin.

 Oestrogen (which is actually a group of hormones – 17β-oestradiol, oestrone, and oestriol – collectively referred to as ‘oestrogens’) primarily function as signalling molecules throughout the body, binding to receptors in various body organs to assist in their optimal function.
 Oestrogen, especially in decline, affects all these tissues differently.